- Committee Information

-The Green Fund Committee recognizes that UA students are one of the University's most important resources for making a more sustainable campus.
-Priority will be given to projects promoting active student engagement and fostering collaboration between students, faculty, and staff–getting as many members of the UA community as possible working towards campus sustainability.
-Agnese Nelms Haury Program in Environmental and Social Justice provides additional funding via the Green Fund Committee proposal process that specifically addresses the nexus between social and environmental challenges.
+The Green Fund Committee recognizes that UArizona students are one of the University's most important resources for making a more sustainable campus.
+Priority will be given to projects promoting active student engagement and fostering collaboration between students, faculty, and staff–getting as many members of the UArizona community as possible working towards campus sustainability.
+In past years, Agnese Nelms Haury Program in Environmental and Social Justice provided additional funding via the Green Fund Committee proposal process that specifically addressed the nexus between social and environmental challenges.

 Annual Grants begin and end according to the fiscal calendar year.
 In the interest of transparency, all applications regardless of funding status, will remain posted indefinitely for general audience viewing.
 Specific deadlines change slightly from year to year, so be sure to check this year's timeline on the Green Fund homepage.